 Drain Flies in Memphis TN Metro Area

-Drain flies, also called moth flies, belong to the family Psychodidae and get their name because they often breed in drains.
-They are found throughout the United States and can become an annoyance in homes, sometimes appearing suddenly from sinks and bathtub drains.
-They can breed in tremendous numbers in sewage treatment plants and then be carried away by the wind to nearby buildings, where they can crawl through fly screens.
+Drain flies, also known as moth flies, are members of the Psychodidae family and are named as such because they commonly reproduce in drains.
+They can be found all across the United States and can become a nuisance in households, occasionally emerging unexpectedly from sinks and bathtub drains.
+They have the ability to breed in large quantities in sewage treatment facilities and can be carried by the wind to neighboring structures, where they may find their way through fly screens.

 Drain Fly Habitat

-Drain flies develop in muck or gelatinous material that accumulates in sewage disposal beds, septic tanks, moist compost, or dirty garbage containers.
-They may also emerge from drains of sinks or bathtubs, from tree holes, rain barrels, moist organic solids, or bird nests that have accumulations of fecal material.
-Drain flies gather, mate, and lay eggs in moisture or standing water.
-The slimy film that forms in sewers and drains is a favorite breeding spot.
-Inside structures, they are strongly attracted to light and will be found on glass windows, doors, lamps, and indoor lighting.
+Drain flies undergo development in decaying matter or gelatinous substances that tend to accumulate in sewage disposal beds, septic tanks, damp compost, or unclean garbage receptacles.
+They can also emerge from drains in sinks or bathtubs, as well as from tree holes, rain barrels, moisture-rich organic materials, or bird nests with fecal buildup.
+These flies congregate, mate, and lay their eggs in areas with moisture or stagnant water.
+They have a particular affinity for the slimy film that forms in sewers and drains, which serves as a favored breeding site.
+When inside buildings, they are strongly attracted to sources of light and can be found on glass windows, doors, lamps, and indoor lighting fixtures.

 Drain Fly Behaviors, Threats, or Dangers